Brian May Thinks Rami Malek Deserves An Oscar For Freddie Mercury Performance In ‘Bohemian Rhapsody’

 May also criticized the poor reviews the film had received, but profusely thanked the public for braving those reviews and embracing the movie anyway.

-The 71-year-old served as a creative and musical consultant for the movie, and was greatly involved with the process from the very beginning, years before there were public whispers of a film.
+The 71-year-old served as a creative and musical consultant for the movie and was greatly involved with the process from the very beginning, years before there were public whispers of a film.

 “He deserves an Oscar”: Brian May praises Rami Malek’s ‘Bohemian Rhapsody’ performance https://t.co/yBOdoiior0 pic.twitter.com/DW7e2k0HHC